klaythompson011/bikesharing/README.md

 •	Peak ride hours fall on Mondays, Tuesdays, Thursdays and Fridays between 5pm and 6pm for both female and male subscribers.

-•	Peak duration ride bikes are approximately 10 minutes for all users.
+•	Peak duration of rides are approximately 10 minutes for all users.

 •	There are approximately 4.5 times more annual subscribers than short-term customers.